Vladeta-Milosavljevic/Catering/README.md

 * Activate PHP enviroment
 * Copy .env.example into .env and setup the database
-* Open the projects root directory in the terminal
+* Open the project's root directory in the terminal

 * Install the necesary files